saiaravind19/px4_drone_show/README.md

 This project provides basic examples for controlling PX4 in both position control and velocity control modes.
 Additionally, it demonstrates a drone show using a swarm of drones that form a formation based on an image input provided by the user.

-## Getting Started

-For a detailed explanation on how to get started with the basics of PX4, please refer to the [Tech Nerd documentation](https://technerd.readthedocs.io/en/latest/).

 ## Features